We just launched HRIS Sync, automate employee benefits management ⚡️

 • £480 spread over four weeks.

-2. How Can You Claim Tax Relief on Your Workplace Pension Payments?
+2. How Can Employees Claim Tax Relief on Workplace Pension Payments?

-• Employees may be entitled to receive pension tax relief on pension contributions if they meet the following criteria:
+Employees may receive pension tax relief on pension contributions if they meet the following criteria:

 • They pay income tax at a rate higher than the 20% basic tax rate, and their pension provider claims the first 20% for them (relief at source).